p2irc/deepplantphenomics/docs/Tutorial-Training-An-Object-Counter.md

 model.load_countception_dataset_from_pkl_file()
 ```

-For more information about how the pickle file is generated, please refer to the paper (https://arxiv.org/abs/1703.08710) and the githut repo (https://github.com/roggirg/count-ception_mbm).
+For more information about how the pickle file is generated, please refer to the [paper](https://arxiv.org/abs/1703.08710) and the [github repo](https://github.com/roggirg/count-ception_mbm).